stelgenhof/opensubtitles/README.md

 ## Contributing

-Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on GitHub :)
+Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on GitLab :)
-Create [GitHub Issues](https://github.com/stelgenhof/opensubtitles/issues) for bugs and new features and comment on the ones you are interested in.
+Create [Issues](https://gitlab.com/stelgenhof/opensubtitles/-/issues) for bugs and new features and comment on the ones you are interested in.

 If you enjoy what I am making, an extra cup of coffee is very much appreciated :).
 Your support helps me to put more time into Open-Source Software projects like this.